 Root Certificate: The self-signed Certificate issued by the Root CA to identify itself and to facilitate verification of Certificates issued to its Subordinate CAs.

+Root Domain Name: The label immediately to the left of a registry-controlled or public suffix

 Subject: The natural person, device, system, unit, or Legal Entity identified in a Certificate as the Subject.
 The Subject is either the Subscriber or a device under the control and operation of the Subscriber.

 Subject Identity Information: Information that identifies the Certificate Subject.
 Subject Identity Information does not include a domain name listed in the subjectAltName extension or the Subject commonName field.